You know the feeling. Maybe it’s a glance out the window or a stroll down the street. But then, suddenly, you spot the first fall color!

 The Smoky Mountains of Tennessee are one of the best places to go camping in fall.
 With great variation in elevation and a mild climate, the colors start at the peaks and work their way down the mountainsides.
 It’s an event that draws more than a million visitors every year, and for good reason.

-To experience fall in the Smokies, take your stay at River Plantation RV Resort.
-Close to Dollywood and Great Smoky Mountains National Park, River Plantation places you near the best attractions.
+To experience fall in the Smokies, take your stay at Sun Outdoors Sevierville/Pigeon Forge.
+Close to Dollywood and Great Smoky Mountains National Park, this resort places you near the best Tennessee attractions.
 You can also enjoy amenities including:

 - Two swimming pools